quinix45/Fabio-Setti/content/Courses/PSYC6802/index.md

 </br>
 </br>

 <h3> 1.
 Introduction to R  </h3>

 This Lab introduces the R programming language and RStudio.
 This Lab also covers core concepts such as objects, functions, packages, and object subsetting.
+Additionally, this Lab introduces [Quarto](https://quarto.org) as a tool for creating neat PDF reports.

 <span class=" post-header">